Measurement of transverse hyperfine interaction by forbidden transitions

-In the experiment, we used a home-built confocal microscope to measure the transverse hyperfine interaction of a single NV center in an electronic grade diamond sample (Element 6, \Nit concentration $n_N<$~5 ppb, natural abundance of \carb).

-We worked at magnetic fields ($300$-$500$G) close to the excited state level anti-crossing so that during optical illumination at 532nm, polarization of the NV spin can be transferred to the nuclear spin by their strong hyperfine coupling in the excited state~\cite{Jacques09}.
+\textbf{Experiments --} We used a home-built confocal microscope to measure the transverse hyperfine interaction of a single NV center in an electronic grade diamond sample (Element 6, \Nit concentration $n_N<$~5 ppb, natural abundance of \carb).
+The NV center is chosen to be free from close-by \carb.
+We worked at magnetic fields ($300$-$500$G) close to the excited state level anti-crossing so that during optical illumination at 532nm, polarization of the NV spin can be transferred to the nuclear spin by their strong hyperfine coupling in the excited state\cite{Jacques09}.
 As a result, a $1\mu s$ laser excitation polarizes the NV-\Nit system into the $\ket{0,1}$ state.

-Then, the NV spin is prepared in the desired Zeeman state by a strong microwave (MW) pulse ($t_p\approx 50$ns) before coherently driving the nuclear spin by an RF field on resonance with the nuclear transition $\ket{m_s,1} \leftrightarrow \ket{m_s,0}$, for a duration $\tau$ (see Fig.\ref{fig:experiment}).
+Then, the NV spin is prepared in the desired Zeeman state by a strong microwave (MW) pulse ($t_p\approx 50$ns) before coherently driving the nuclear spin by an RF field on resonance with the nuclear transition $\ket{m_s,1} \leftrightarrow \ket{m_s,0}$, for a duration $\tau$ (see Fig.~\ref{fig:experiment}).
 Finally, the nuclear spin state is detected by employing a MW selective pulse ($t_p\approx 700$ ns) that maps the nuclear spin state onto the NV spin, which in turn can be read out optically due to spin-dependent fluorescence emission intensity.
-The nuclear Rabi oscillations in Figure~(\ref{fig:RabiOsc}) clearly show that for a fixed driving strength, the effective Rabi frequency is quite different in the three electronic spin manifolds.
+The nuclear Rabi oscillations in Fig.~(\ref{fig:RabiOsc}) clearly show that for a fixed driving strength, the effective Rabi frequency is quite different in the three electronic spin manifolds.

 To confirm the expected dependence of the Rabi enhancement factors on the external magnetic field and the NV state, we measured the Rabi oscillations at the three electronic spin manifolds with varying magnetic field $B_z$.
 As shown in Fig.~(\ref{fig:RabiVsBfield}), the measured Rabi frequencies match well with the theoretical model.
-It is worth noting that contrary to the static pseudo-nuclear Zeeman effect~\cite{AbragamBleaney}, there is a large enhancement ($\alpha_0\sim 16$, $\alpha_{\pm1}\approx -9$) even at zero field.
+It is worth noting that contrary to the static pseudo-nuclear Zeeman effect\cite{AbragamBleaney}, there is a large enhancement ($\alpha_0\sim 16$, $\alpha_{\pm1}\approx -9$) even at zero field.
 Also, close to the ground state avoided crossing ($B\approx0.1$~T) the enhancement can become very large, exceeding 100.
-The validity of our approximation in this regime can be confirmed by numerical simulations, based on Trotter expansion and Floquet theory~\cite{SOM}.
+The validity of our approximation in this regime can be confirmed by numerical simulations\cite{SMAPS}.

 While these experiments could be used to extract $A_\perp$, this is not a practical method to obtain a good enough estimate.
 The range of magnetic field is restricted by the need to be close to the excited state level anti-crossing, to achieve a good polarization of the nuclear spin.
 The number of acquired points is limited by the time it takes to change and properly align the external magnetic field.
 In addition, there might be variations in the bare Rabi frequency in the three manifolds, because of different responses of the electronics used to drive the nuclear spins at the different frequencies.